Report

 Summary

-This document is an initial response to such questions.
+This report is an initial response to such questions.
 It is the product of nearly eight months of deliberation by 35 teachers, administrators, teacher educators, parents, school board representatives, and foundation officials—the California Task Force on the National Board for Professional Teaching Standards.
 The task force was convened by California's four highest ranking education officials: the Secretary of Child Development and Education, the State Superintendent of Public Instruction, and the chairs of the Assembly, Education Committee, and the Senate Education Committee.
-With financial support from the Stuart Foundation of San Francisco and staff support from Policy Analysis for California Education, the task force held a series of intense conversations, discussions, and debates.
+With financial support from the Stuart Foundation of San Francisco and staff support from Policy Analysis for California Education (PACE), the task force held a series of intense conversations, discussions, and debates.

 The California Task Force examined the fit between California's educational landscape—its present reform agendas, its economic and political conditions, and the daily realities of teaching—and the purposes of the National Board for Professional Teaching Standards.
-We sought answers to these questions:

 • What does the National Board mean by a system of voluntary certification?
 What are its standards for accomplished teaching?
 How does it propose to assess teachers' knowledge, skill, and judgment?
 Will assessments yield reliable and valid evidence of accomplished teaching?